 - whether they are currently listed on the register

-- the name of their relevant client or clients, including a client whose identity is not required to be made public under clause 5.2 of the code
+- the name of their relevant client or clients, including a client whose identity is not required to be made public under subsection 7(2) of the code

 - the nature of the matters that their clients wish them to raise with government.